Museum collects letters by Tove Jansson – do you have one?

 The Postal Museum collects letters from Tove Jansson

 The Postal Museum and Moomin Characters Ltd are looking for letters that Tove Jansson wrote to her readers.
 In the first phase of the project, the museum and Moomin Characters aim to explore the kinds of letters in existence, and later potentially produce an exhibition or publication of Tove’s letters.
-The Museum will be in contact with all respondents after the collection process is completed in autumn 2022.
+The Museum will be in contact with all respondents after the collection process is completed in February 2023.
 Read more and submit a photo of your letter here.